Azure/azure-pixel-tracker/Manual Deployment/README.md

 ## Introduction

-The objective of this Guide is to demonstrate... .
-Retailers can use these predictions to... .
-This tutorial also shows how .
+The objective of this guide is to demonstrate how to configure the cortana intelligence solution for manually deploying a pixel tracker.
+Marketers can use this data to understand customer activity and can use it build better product selection algorithms.

 The end-to-end solution is implemented in the cloud, using Microsoft Azure.
 The solution is composed of several Azure components, including data ingest, data storage, data movement, advanced analytics and visualization.

-This deployment guide will walk you through the steps of creating a pixel tracker solution, including:

--

 ## Prerequisites